 The primary goal of this research is to investigate and analyze key driving forces (e.g. the attitudes, beliefs, behaviors, socio-economic influences, management practices) that lead to post-consumer, household food waste for the case of Arcata, CA. The purpose of this research is to provide analysis that will serve as a community-development resource for motivating more conservative sustainable food waste behaviors and advance management practices in this rural community.
 My research draws upon environmental psychology for researching the attitudes, beliefs, behaviors and management of food waste in this community.
 Data was collected using a mixed-method approach including: primary research consisting of semi-structured interviews, community surveys and participant observation coupled with secondary research analysis of peer-reviewed papers, published reports and published data.
 The case study revealed the challenges of food waste management in rural areas, such as Arcata.
 In addition, the survey results highlighted common household behaviors and challenges that lead to food waste.
 In combination the interviews and survey outcomes elucidated plausible opportunities for sustainable food waste management.

 Domareki, Jennifer Michelle, "Out of sight, out of mind: An analysis of household food waste in Arcata, California" (2018).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 199.